Clay-Ferguson/quantizr/docs/how-to-build-and-run.md

 ## Install VSCode (Optional)

-All the info above, in this file, is a genuine requirement to build and run the app, but VSCode is just my personal recommendation, especially because this app uses TypeScript for all client-side code.
+All the info above, in this file, is a requirement to build and run the app, but VSCode is just a personal recommendation, especially because this app uses TypeScript for all client-side code.

 From here:
 https://code.visualstudio.com/